Get the FREE one-click dictionary software for Windows

 Derived forms: re-lets

-Type of: accept, cause, consent, get, give, go for, have, induce, leave, leave alone, leave behind, let alone, make, never mind, serve, service, stimulate
+Type of: accept, cause, consent, create, get, give, go for, have, induce, leave, leave alone, leave behind, let alone, make, never mind, serve, service, stimulate

 Encyclopedia: Let, West Virginia